daveminh/Chem456-2024F/docs/assignments.md

 Some targets that you may find interesting are:
 * The sigma 2 receptor
+* CXCR4 (in different oligomeric forms, as described by Vadim)
 * The D2 dopamine receptor

 ## Presentation